Skip to main content

 FAQs about Wegovy® pill

-In a medical study, adults living with obesity, or with overweight and at least one weight-related medical problem, who took Wegovy® pill, along with a reduced-calorie diet and increased physical activity, lost on average about 33 lb, which was about 14% of their starting body weight.
-In comparison, adults who took placebo lost on average about 6 lb, or about 2.4% of their starting body weight.
-The average starting weights were 235 lb and 231 lb for the Wegovy® and placebo groups, respectively.
+In a medical study, adults living with obesity, or with overweight and at least one weight-related medical problem, who took Wegovy® pill, along with a reduced-calorie diet and increased physical activity, lost about 33 lb, or on average 14% of their starting body weight.
+In comparison, adults who took placebo lost about 6 lb, or on average about 2.4% of their starting body weight.
+The average starting weights were 235 lb and 231 lb for the Wegovy® pill and placebo groups, respectively.

 76% or about 8 in 10 adults achieved 5% or more weight loss with Wegovy® compared with 31% taking placebo.